PRTG Manual: Welcome Page

 For technical reasons, the number of available sensors that is displayed here does not consider sensors in a Paused status.
 However, sensors in a Paused status are not included in the maximum number of sensors that your license allows.
 Add the number of your sensors that are in a Paused status to the displayed number to know exactly how many sensors are still available on your installation.

-- Yesterday's Activity: Shows what your PRTG server did for you on the day before.
+- Yesterday's Activity: Shows what your PRTG core server or PRTG hosted by Paessler instance did for you on the day before.
 Hover over the mini graph to show the number of sensor scans on a specific day.
 See also section PRTG Status—System Status, section Activity History.
 Click Show Tickets in the section My Open Tickets to display all open tickets that are assigned to you.

 - Paessler Blog: Shows recent information about PRTG and Paessler.
 Click the heading of an article to open it on the Paessler website.

-- Update Available: Shows the version number of your PRTG on premises core server and the version number of the latest available PRTG version.
+- Update Available: Shows the version number of your PRTG core server (PRTG on premises) and the version number of the latest available PRTG version.
 You see the label NEW if a newer version is available.
-Click Install Update to open the PRTG Auto-Update page.
+Click Install Update to open the Auto-Update page.

-- If your PRTG on premises installation is currently not Secure Sockets Layer (SSL) secured, the welcome page asks you to Enable SSL encryption for the PRTG website.
+- If your PRTG on premises installation is currently not Secure Sockets Layer (SSL) secured, PRTG asks you to Enable SSL encryption for the PRTG website.
 Click Switch to SSL and in the Do you want to switch to SSL? dialog, click Yes, switch to SSL now to enable SSL encryption.
-Click the Close button to remove this note from the welcome page.
+Click the X button to remove this note.
 See also section System Administration—User Interface.

-- If you still use the default password of the PRTG System Administrator user (prtgadmin) for a PRTG on premises installation, the welcome page asks you to Set a Secure Password if your PRTG website is publicly available.
+- If you still use the default password of the PRTG System Administrator user (prtgadmin) for a PRTG on premises installation, PRTG asks you to Set a Secure Password if your PRTG website is publicly available.
 Click Change Default Password to define a new password.
 See also section System Administration—User Accounts.
-Click the Close button to remove this note from the welcome page.
+Click the X button to remove this note.

-The collected information about your PRTG installation makes the welcome page a good starting point for your daily monitoring activities.
-Of course, you can also set up custom dashboards in PRTG.
-The Maps feature of PRTG enables you to create customized dashboards.
+The collected information about your PRTG installation makes the Welcome page a good starting point for your daily monitoring activities.
+Of course, you can also set up custom dashboards.
+The Maps feature enables you to create customized dashboards.